 - Use a slash (/) at the end of your links: If you put a ‘/’ after the end of your links, the server will immediately recognize it points to a directory.
 This won’t make a huge difference to your site speed but every microsecond counts.

 Matt Cutts, the Principal Engineer at Google briefly explains in this Google Webmaster Help video how Google determines site speed.

 What tools can I use?

-If you are a site owner, webmaster or a Web author, here are some free tools that you can use to evaluate the speed of your site that have been recommended by Search Engine giant Google.
-These tools are designed to optimise your website for greater speed and improve your Web SEO.
+If you are a site owner, webmaster or a Web author, here are some free tools that you can use to evaluate the speed of your site that has been recommended by Search Engine giant Google.
+These tools are designed to optimize your website for greater speed and improve your Web SEO.

 - Google Analytics – By making a change to a tracking code, you can enable a Page Speed report which measures the page load time (lag time) for a sample of pageviews on your website pages and evaluates your content, traffic sources, visitors and technology in relation to site speed.